 4) Your laptop computer may have a built-in audio recorder.
 On a Mac laptop, go to Applications > Quicktime Player, and then File > New Audio Recording, which you may save in .M4A format.

-To transcribe a digitally recorded interview, download a free version of InqScribe (for Mac or Windows), and drag your audio (or video) recording into the window.
-The free version allows users to control the playback and type a transcript, BUT NOT to save files in InqScribe format; however, users may Edit > Select All to paste and save their work in a word processor.
+To transcribe interviews, set up a system where you can efficiently start/stop/replay a digital audio using computer keyboard commands.
+I recommend that you download a free version of InqScribe (for Mac or Windows), and drag your audio (or video) recording into the window.
+The free version allows users to control the playback and type a transcript, BUT NOT to save files in InqScribe format.
+However, users may Edit > Select All to paste and save their work in a word processor (such as Google Docs or MS Word).
 To unlock InqScribe features, request a 14-day trial license or purchase a permanent license (see education discount pricing).
 Tips to efficiently transcribe a recording with InqScribe playback controls (Mac version):